YxaBlue/SpaceShipBrrr/README.md

 <br/>
 This project is made in order for me to learn how to make a game using GameMaker.
 <br/>
-I used their project template and and followed their tutorial.
+I used their project template and followed their tutorial.